cmgoffena13/DE-Capstone-Portfolio-1/README.md

 ## Airflow Orchestration
 One of the challenges I ran into with this project was the orchestration of all the pipelines.
 If an integration pipeline with one of the APIs failed, I did not want DBT to run and add no data inside Snowflake.
 I ended up using the TriggerDagRunOperator and the ExternalTaskSensor within the dag `main.py`.
 This allowed me to trigger the dags in an appropriate order and use a sensor to ensure integrations succeeded before triggering DBT!

 There is more than one way to do this.
-I could also have setup my DBT run to have sensors on the data in the Snowflake tables.
+I could also have setup my DBT run to have custom sensors on the data in the Snowflake tables.
 This is probably a better approach since it decouples and looks at data dependencies instead of task dependencies.